 I Called This in June.
 October Proved Me Right.

-But here's the part I didn't see coming: most companies citing AI aren't actually replacing workers with automation.
-They're using "AI transformation" as PR cover for something much simpler—correcting pandemic overhiring while avoiding the word "layoff."
+Most companies citing AI aren't replacing workers with automation.
+They're using "AI transformation" as PR cover for correcting pandemic overhiring while avoiding the word "layoff."

 The Numbers Don't Add Up

-The Challenger, Gray & Christmas October report breaks down the stated reasons for cuts:
+The Challenger, Gray & Christmas October report breaks down the stated reasons:

 Cost-cutting was the #1 reason.
 AI was #2.
-But when you look at who's cutting and what they're saying, the story gets interesting.
+When you look at who's cutting and what they're saying, the story shifts.

 Amazon cut 14,000 corporate jobs.
-CEO Andy Jassy told GeekWire the layoffs weren't "financially driven" or "AI-driven"—it's about "culture" and staying "nimble."
-Except six months earlier, the same CEO wrote in a memo that AI would reduce their corporate workforce over time.
+CEO Andy Jassy told GeekWire the layoffs weren't "financially driven" or "AI-driven" — it's about "culture" and staying "nimble."
+Six months earlier, the same CEO wrote in a memo that AI would reduce their corporate workforce over time.

 Google cut 100+ design roles from their cloud unit while ramping up AI infrastructure spending.
-Intel's cutting 15% of its global workforce (about 25,000 people) after overinvesting in chip manufacturing.
-Meta spent $19.37 billion on AI this year—double last year—while letting people go.
+Intel cut 15% of its global workforce — about 25,000 people — after overinvesting in chip manufacturing.
+Meta spent $19.37 billion on AI this year, double last year, while letting people go.

 The AI Washing Problem

-Here's what's actually happening.
-79% of US CEOs said they fear losing their jobs if they don't deliver measurable AI-driven business gains within two years.
-That creates an incentive to blame AI for layoffs even when the real reason is overcapacity, economic pressure, or cost-cutting.
+79% of US CEOs fear losing their jobs if they don't deliver measurable AI-driven business gains within two years.
+That creates an incentive to blame AI for layoffs even when the real reason is overcapacity or cost-cutting.

-Business professors are calling it "AI washing."
-If you tell investors you're firing workers because AI can replace them, they cheer.
-If you tell them you overhired during the pandemic boom, they punish your stock.
+Business professors call it "AI washing."
+Tell investors you're firing workers because AI can replace them — they cheer.
+Tell them you overhired during the pandemic boom — they punish your stock.

-Wall Street rewards "AI transformation."
-Wall Street punishes "we made hiring mistakes."
+Wall Street rewards "AI transformation," but Wall Street punishes "we made hiring mistakes."

 The warehousing sector tells the real story.
-Those 47,878 cuts (a 4,700% month-over-month increase) aren't AI washing—that's actual automation.
-Robots replacing humans in distribution centers.
+Those 47,878 cuts (a 4,700% month-over-month increase) are not AI washing but actual automation, with robots replacing humans in distribution centers.
 Year-to-date, warehousing has cut 90,418 jobs, up 378% from last year.

 That's what automation-driven layoffs look like.
 Compare that to Amazon's "culture" excuse or Google's "design role optimization."